-Behavior and Temperament of Hognose Snakes
+Hognose Snake Behavior and Temperament

-Housing a Hognose Snake
+Housing the Hognose Snake

 Food and Water

-Younger hognose snakes only need to be fed a few times a week, and fully grown hognose snakes do perfectly fine being fed one prey item a week.
+Hognoses will start out eating gut-loaded crickets (crickets fed nutritious foods) dusted with calcium powder.
+As they mature, they'll graduate to pinkies, fuzzies, and possibly adult mice, depending on how large the species grows.
+Young hognose snakes need to be fed a few times a week, and fully grown snakes typically do fine being fed one prey item a week.
 If you notice your snake is about to begin shedding, it's sometimes wise to reduce feedings to prevent regurgitation.

 Choosing Your Hognose Snake